Speech-Language Pathology, M.A.

 Bellingham WA 98225

-The Master of Arts (M.A.) education program at Western Washington University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
+The Master of Arts (M.A.) education program in Speech-Language Pathology at Western Washington University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.